The Steem Blockchain

 Delegated Proof of Stake Model

 The Steem blockchain, like all other Graphene blockchains, operates on the Delegated Proof of Stake (DPoS) model.
-Blocks are produced at 3 second intervals and are signed by “Witnesses” selected based on the total weight of the Vesting Shares supporting them through individual approvals.
+Blocks are produced at 3 second intervals and are signed by “Witnesses” selected based on the total weight of the Steem Power supporting them through individual approvals.
 The DPoS model allows for near real-time transactions that can be adapted for any application requiring speed and modularity.
-Other DPoS blockchains include Bitshares, Golos, Scorum, and EOS; all based on the Graphene framework developed by Steem co-founder Dan Larimer.
+Other DPoS blockchains include Bitshares, Golos, Peer Plays, Scorum, and EOS; all based on the Graphene framework originally developed by Steem co-founder Dan Larimer.

-The technical development of the Steem blockchain itself is carried out by the founding company Steemit Inc, under the leadership of CEO Ned Scott, and with significant contribution by open source developers and witnesses.
-Hardforks and key upgrades must be accepted by a median of witnesses receiving stakeholder support who accept or reject code changes by upgrading their nodes.
+The technical development of the Steem blockchain itself is carried out by the founding company Steemit Inc, under the current leadership of Managing Director Elizabeth Powell and with significant contribution by open source developers and witnesses.
+Hardforks and key protocol changes must be accepted by a median of witnesses receiving stakeholder support who accept or reject code changes by upgrading their nodes.
 Witnesses themselves are scheduled in tiers: the Top 20 and the backup.
 Every 21st block is processed by a random backup witness.
 Witnesses control account creation fees, block sizes, the production of the SBD, and set price feeds.